Mercedes-Benz To Launch Its First Electric SUV For The U.S. Market

 Another key aspect that separates the two is the SUV’s AWD transmission, which offers off-road capabilities in case the driver needs to roam some rugged surfaces.
 Both models are equipped with a Plug-and-Charge system that offers compatibility with 90% of public charging stations in the U.S.

-Mercedes said in a press release, “With the luxury EQS sedan and the sporty executive EQE sedan, Mercedes-Benz has entered a new, all-electric era in the upper market segments.”7 Trucking Stocks That Are About to Go On a Roll
+Mercedes said in a press release, “With the luxury EQS sedan and the sporty executive EQE sedan, Mercedes-Benz has entered a new, all-electric era in the upper market segments.”7 Metaverse Stocks That May Go Out of This World

 .